-2.3.3 Exposure and siting
+2.4.3 Exposure and siting

-These instruments should be exposed in a large thermometer screen.
+These instruments should be exposed in a large thermometer screen (e.g. Stevenson screen with an indoor measurement chamber of 450 x 700 x 400 mm).

-2.3.4 Sources of error
+2.4.4 Sources of error

 In the thermograph mechanism itself, friction is the main source of error.
 One cause of this is bad alignment of the helix with respect to the spindle.
 Unless accurately placed, the helix acts as a powerful spring and, if rigidly anchored, pushes the main spindle against one side of the bearings.
 With modern instruments this should not be a serious problem.
 Friction between the pen and the chart can be kept to a minimum by suitably adjusting the gate suspension.